ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/ongoing-tasks/etl/basics.markdown

 The number of documents processed depends on the following configuration limits:

 * [`ETL.ExtractAndTransformTimeoutInSec`](../../../server/configuration/etl-configuration#etl.extractandtransformtimeoutinsec) (default: 300 sec)
-  Timeframe for the extraction and transformation stages (in seconds), after which the loading stage will start.
+  Time-frame for the extraction and transformation stages (in seconds), after which the loading stage will start.

 * [`ETL.MaxNumberOfExtractedDocuments`](../../../server/configuration/etl-configuration#etl.maxnumberofextracteddocuments) (default: null)
   Max number of extracted documents in an ETL batch.